laminlabs/lamindb/docs/cli.md

-  exportdb  Export registry tables to parquet files. importdb  Import registry tables from parquet files. snapshot  Create a SQLite snapshot of the connected instance.
+  exportdb  Export registry tables to parquet files. importdb  Import registry tables from parquet files. snapshot  Create a SQLite snapshot of the connected instance. sync      Sync an object from another database into the current one.
 ```

 ### integrations